Therety/vm-detection/README.md

 ## About

-This is a small cross-platform (x86_64 architecture) C project to detect if your program is running in a virtual environment (like VMware, VirtualBox, KVM, Hyper-V or ANY.run).
+This is a small cross-platform (x86_64 architecture) C project to detect if your program is running in a virtual environment such as VMware, VirtualBox, KVM, Hyper-V or sandbox services like ANY.run.

 ## How It Works